Novavax (NVAX)

 AI Analysis | Feedback

-John C. Jacobs joined Novavax as President and Chief Executive Officer and a member of the Board of Directors in January 2023.
-He has over 25 years of commercial, operations, business, and leadership experience in various therapeutic areas.
-Before Novavax, Mr. Jacobs served as President and Chief Executive Officer of Harmony Biosciences from June 2018 to January 2023, where he successfully led the company through an IPO and guided its first product from FDA review to approval and commercialization.
-Prior to Harmony, he held leadership roles at Teva Pharmaceuticals starting in 2014, including Senior Vice President and General Manager of the Respiratory Business Unit, Senior Vice President of Commercial Operations in North America, and General Manager of Teva in Canada.
-He also held positions of increasing responsibility at Cephalon, Wyeth, and Pfizer.
+John C. Jacobs joined Novavax as President and CEO in January 2023.
+He is an industry leader with over 25 years of experience in the pharmaceutical and biotechnology sectors.
+Prior to Novavax, Mr. Jacobs served as President and CEO of Harmony Biosciences from June 2018 to January 2023, where he successfully led the company through an initial public offering (IPO) and oversaw the FDA review, approval, and commercialization of its first product.
+He also held various leadership roles at Teva Pharmaceuticals, including Senior Vice President and General Manager of the U.S. Respiratory Business Unit, and positions at Cephalon, Wyeth, and Pfizer.

-Mark J. Casey, Executive Vice President, Chief Legal Officer and Secretary
+Mark Casey – Executive Vice President, Chief Legal Officer and Corporate Secretary

 AI Analysis | Feedback